Coding4ufn/doc/articles/kickoff/index.md

   cash: 10000
 ```

-Then shoot Intuition, loading our configuration file thanks to the
+Then shoot *intuition*, loading our configuration file thanks to the
 `FileContext` module.
 The `--context` flag takes an argument that follows url
 format, and more specifically: `<module>://<address>/<path/to/config>?<params=values>`.